ducksandgoats/list-fetch/README.md

 # list-fetch

+example of how a url looks like using list-fetch `bt://someAddressOrInfohashAsHostname/some/path`

 `_` - does different things depending on the http method `address` - a public key that is 64 characters that is used as an address `infohash` - a identifier for torrents that is 40 characters